IE-482-582/Final-Project---Maze-Runners/README.md

   catkin_create_pkg rbx1 rospy geometry_msgs sensor_msgs
 ```

-- Copy all the files in multi_robot from Downloads to catkin_ws/src/multi_robot
+- Copy all the files in rbx1 from Downloads to catkin_ws/src/rbx1

 ```
   cd ~/catkin_ws/